 Track your bank accounts in Goodbudget and you'll always know how much you have to spend.
-You can create Savings or Checking Accounts to add to your available funds, and Credit Card Accounts to track how much you owe.
+You can create Savings or Checking Accounts to add to your available funds, Credit Card Accounts to track how much you owe, and off budget Debt Accounts to track your debt payments and payoff progress.
 The difference between what you have and what you owe is shown as your "Net Total."
 That's how much you have to budget with in your Envelopes.

 Create Your Accounts

-The free version of Goodbudget offers one Account that you can use to track all of your transactions.
-You can also use this Account to import transactions from your bank's website.
+The Free version of Goodbudget offers one primary Account and unlimited off-budget Debt Accounts.
+You can use the primary Account to track all of your transactions and even import transactions from your bank's website.
+Debt accounts are used to track credit cards that you’re no longer using and working to pay off, as well as car loans or student loans.
 If you use multiple bank or credit card accounts you can track them together with this one Account, or sign up for Plus to get unlimited Accounts and track them separately.

-Click on the "Add/Edit" button in the Accounts tab to get to the Edit Accounts page where you can edit your existing Accounts or create new ones.
+To get started, click on the "Add/Edit" button in the Accounts tab to get to the Edit Accounts page.
+From here, you can edit your existing Accounts or create new ones.

 When you create an Account, you'll need to give it a name and a current balance.
 If you're new to Goodbudget, the simplest way to start is to use your last statement balance as the "Current Balance" for your Account.
 Then, enter all all of the transactions that have happened since.